 If you’re newly diagnosed with lung cancer, you may be feeling overwhelmed with many questions.
 This guide aims to help you address some likely questions and prepare you for your first appointment with a lung cancer specialist – to assist you in finding the right path for your lung cancer treatment.

-Your medical oncologist will spend time with you and your family to understand your specific situation.
-He/she will consult with the Compass Oncology team of lung cancer experts to develop a specific treatment plan for you, based on the type of lung cancer you have.
+Your medical oncologist will spend time with you and your family to understand your specific situation and develop a specific treatment plan for you based on the type of lung cancer you have.
 The medical oncologist also typically leads the care for lung cancer patients by bringing in other types of doctors as needed for your treatment plan.

 Start this notebook as soon as you’re diagnosed, even if you’re seeing your Primary Care Physician or a pulmonologist before you consult with an oncologist.
 Keep track of any questions, dates, medicine schedules, and how you are feeling.
+Include any questions, thoughts, or observations you have regarding appointments and procedures.
+Try to put a date on everything you write down to keep your thoughts and notes organized.
 This is all important information to share with your lung cancer care team.